 2.User manual and musical scores

-In the transmission of western music tradition, the score plays a central role.
+In the transmission of Western music tradition, the score plays a central role.
 To play a classical or modern instrumental, orchestral or vocal piece, usually the score is sufficient (except maybe for medieval or early baroque music).
 Everything gets a little bit more complex when we want to perform a musical work involving an electroacoustic part : several other documents are required, usually not included in the score.

-To play such a work, the performer can use different type of information, found in numerous kind of documents, such as a “Readme” text file, User Manuals, Technical Riders, audio or video recordings, photos, pictures, drawings, scores or even oral transmission.
+To play such a work, the performer can use different types of information found in numerous kinds of documents such as a “Readme” text file, User Manuals, Technical Riders, audio or video recordings, photos, pictures, drawings, scores or even oral transmission.
 Structured and complete documentation of the pieces are very seldom found in this repertoire.

-Unlike a conventional score, whose medium is paper, the informations required to perform works involving recent technologies make use of several kinds of media data storage.
+Unlike a conventional score, whose medium is paper, the information required to perform works involving recent technologies make use of several kinds of media data storage.

-In the absence of such standardized score, the question of a faithful transmission of this repertoire, allowing the possibility to play the music in an historically informed way and to preserve it for the posterity is not so easy to answer.
-As of today, the transmission of this repertoire depends highly on the knowledge of the performers/computer music designers that are able to interpret this disparate elements.
-They also know how the music “should sound”, but this knowledge is not easy to transmit
+In the absence of a standardized score for this musical genre, the question of a faithful transmission of the repertoire, allowing the possibility to play the music in a historically informed way and to preserve it for the posterity is not so easy to answer.
+As of today, the transmission of this repertoire depends highly on the knowledge of the performers/computer music designers that are able to interpret these disparate elements.
+They also know how the music “should sound”, but this knowledge is not easy to transmit.

-As the electroacoustic repertoire has now arrived at the age of reason, we think that it can be time to propose a documentation model equivalent to the traditional musical notation.
-This documentation should also allow for a good sustainability, because when we came to data preservation in time, paper seems to be always a better solution than digital archives, that cannot always guarantee physical integrity nor content intelligibility.
+As the electroacoustic repertoire has now arrived at the age of reason, we think that it is now time to propose a documentation model equivalent to traditional musical notation.
+This documentation should be sustainable because we have seen that for data preservation over time paper always seems to be a better solution rather than digital archives, that cannot always guarantee physical integrity or content intelligibility.

 The goal of this research is to examine the practices in term of notation and transmission of the contemporary works electroacoustic part, in order to spot emerging consensus on good practices.
 In a second time, we will be able to propose a more standardized model emerging from these disparate documentation models, in order to find a common language for the transmission of this repertoire.
 As of the traditional musical notation, this language should be also useful for the creation of new works.

-3.Documentation historic models
+3.Documentation’s historic models

-3.1 Repertoire
+3.1 Classic works of the electronic repertoire

 Karlheinz Stockhausen was one of the most famous composers and pioneers of electronic music.
 He was also a composer who has detailed his approach and often fully documented each sound he produced to realize his electronic works.
-For example, the piece Studie II (1954) has been described both by mathematical formulas producing the (non-harmonic) relations between the partials composing each of the sounds, and by precise diagrams of the amplitude and register envelopes, which has later allowed researchers to reconstruct the piece with software such as Max/MSP [1] or Csound [2].
-However, the technique used by Stockhausen wasn’t digital, with the use of tape recorders and long reverberations to mix sounds, which was giving them a particular timbre that is relatively difficult to achieve with digital technologies.
-The new versions of Studie II don’t sound exactly like the original, made by clearer, more precise sounds.
+For example, the piece Studie II (1954) has been described both by mathematical formulas producing the (non-harmonic) relations between the partials composing each of the sounds, and by precise diagrams of the amplitude and register envelopes, which later allowed researchers to reconstruct the piece with software such as Max/MSP [1] or Csound [2].
+However, the technique used by Stockhausen wasn’t digital, with the use of tape recorders and long reverberations to mix sounds, which gave them a particular timbre that is relatively difficult to achieve with digital technologies.
+The new versions of Studie II don’t sound exactly like the original, made of clearer, more precise sounds.
 Do the results perceived by the listener with these new versions correspond to what the composer expected half a century before?